jenkinsci/vectorcast-execution-plugin/README.md

 - Moved to Jenkins 2.440 and Java 11
 - Added BETA support for RGW3
 - Removed VectorCAST Project Environment report
+- Removed extra options for Update job as the plugin doesn't support Update job
+- Added a check for bad option combination

 ### Version 0.77 (21 Aug 2024)
 - Updated for findbugs to spotbugs